syntasso/instruqt-kubecon/07-deploy-your-website/assignment.md

 🧨 But what happens on update?
 ==============

-While creating a deployment is an exciting and real world use case for your controller, what happens on update?
+While creating a deployment is an exciting and real world use case for your operator, what happens on update?

-Test this by stopping and restarting your controller.
-To stop you controller go to the `Run Shell` tab and use `ctrl+c`.
+Test this by stopping and restarting your operator.
+To stop you operator go to the `Run Shell` tab and use `ctrl+c`.
 Then restart with the same `make run` command you used before.

 You will see the log line but then an error trace something like: